dorisashehi/ToDo-List/README.md

 - Add Project - create a project where you want to put some tasks.
 - Add Task - create a task and assign it to a project , add a priority to it and a due date.
 - Edit Task - on click of a task, we can edit the task information.
+- ... - chenge the priority, delete task
 - Inbox Menu - check all tasks to do.
 Red date means, the pask date has passed.
 - Today Menu - check all tasks to do today.
 - Completed Menu - check all tasks completed and can uncomplete them.